fjcollyer/3D-Driving-AI-PPO/README.md

 During training every 20 games the average track completion percentage over the past 20 games is plotted to "statistics.png" and the model is saved to "ai/saved_ppo_tf_models".

 ### 4. Stop training
-Press Ctrl+C. The application is set to gracefully shut down.
+Press Ctrl+C in the terminal where the app is running.
+The application is set to gracefully shut down.

 ### 5. How to prepare the newly trained model to be used in the web app
 #### a.
 Identify the model you would like to prepare